Casey Seals Masters Swimming Club

 Training Fees

-The training fees for the squad sessions, still unchanged from 1 Nov 2015 (after holding our fees the same for 6 years before that) are just $5 per session with a 5 or 10 swim prepaid card.
+The fees were increased from 1 July 2024, after having been unchanged from 1 Nov 2015 (after holding our fees the same for 6 years before that).

 Pool Entry Fees